Research activities

 Second stage: to make the mind feel the action;

-Third stage: Acquaintance, or the state of intimate knowledge, whence intelligence
+Third stage: Acquaintance, or the state of intimate

-and body become one;
+knowledge, whence intelligence and body become one;

-stage: perfection or ripeness."
+Fourth stage: perfection or ripeness."

 (Iyengar, 2000)